-We got married on Friday, February 7th, 2020 in Abiquiu, New Mexico.
+We got married in February in Abiquiu, New Mexico.
 We invited only our parents and siblings for a small and intimate ceremony.
 Our amazing friend, abby mohaupt (who also happens to be a minister), helped us create the most magical ceremony and ritual to celebrate our love.

-The date: We chose February 7th with guidance from our astrologer, Bonnie Faith.
+The date: We chose the date for our ceremony with guidance from our astrologer, Bonnie Faith.
 During the beginning of the day, the moon was in Cancer (emotional and sweet) and later switched into Leo (celebratory and fun).
 The moon was almost full (the powerful full moon energy is present for 2-3 days before and after the peak full moon).

 The location: No, we are not from New Mexico and do not have any family in New Mexico.
 We chose Abiquiu, New Mexico because Ngugi and I have been there once before and felt drawn and connected to the land.
 Abiquiu is stunning, vast, quiet, and feels so sacred (Georgia O'Keeffe chose it as her home to live and paint!)